 There is one nagging problem here: Wiesel, because he was living in an imaginary universe, could not explain the fact that almost 90% of the population voted for Assad!
 So, the people knew that Assad was killing them, but they voted for him anyway?
 Does that make any sense at all?
 And did Wiesel really believe what he wrote?
 It should pain any rational human being when much of the media and political pawns ignore all these facts.
 Jewish scholar Norman Finkelstein writes:

-“Mention of an Armenian genocide is therefore taboo.
-Elie Wiesel and Rabbi Arthur Hertzberg as well as the AJC and Yad Vashem withdrew from the international conference on genocide in Tel Aviv because the academic sponsors, against Israeli government urging, included sessions on the Armenian case.
+“Mention of the Armenian genocide is therefore taboo.
+Elie Wiesel and Rabbi Arthur Hertzberg as well as the AJC and Yad Vashem withdrew from the international conference on genocide in Tel Aviv because the academic sponsors, against the Israeli government’s urging, included sessions on the Armenian case.

 “Wiesel also sought, unilaterally, to abort the conference and, according to [historian] Yehuda Bauer, personally lobbied others not to attend.
 Acting at Israel’s behest, the US Holocaust Council practically eliminated mention of the Armenians in the Washington Holocaust Memorial Museum, and Jewish lobbyists in Congress blocked a day of remembrance for the Armenian genocide.”